Find cleaner, safer pedicure salons — city by city.

 Single-use tools or hospital-grade disinfection

-Files, buffers, and pumice should be either disposed of after each client or disinfected using hospital-grade protocols.
-Reusing porous tools between clients is one of the most common — and least visible — hygiene gaps.
+Files, buffers, and pumice should be disposed of after each client or disinfected using hospital-grade protocols.
+Reusing porous tools is one of the most common — and least visible — hygiene gaps.

 Ventilation quality